Setono/SyliusFacebookPlugin/README.md

 ## Contribute
 Ways you can contribute:
-* Translate [messages](src/Resources/translations/messages.en.yaml) and [validators](src/Resources/translations/validators.en.yaml) to your mother tongue
+* Translate [messages](src/Resources/translations/messages.en.yaml) to your mother tongue
-* Create Behat tests that verifies the scripts are outputted on the respective pages
 * Create new event subscribers that handle [Facebook events](https://developers.facebook.com/docs/facebook-pixel/reference/) which are not implemented

 Thank you!